fn-jakubkarp/fn-jakubkarp/README.md

 &nbsp;&nbsp;

-🚀 I'm a dedicated learner in front-end development and testing. </br>
+🚀 I'm a QA Engineer and frontend developer. </br>
-🌐 Passionate about creating seamless user experiences, I'm open to collaboration on diverse projects. </br>
+🌐 I'm open to collaborate on diverse projects. </br>
 📷 Beyond coding, my interests span photography, design, and the intersection of cognitive behavioral science with mobile app development. </br>